-Appropriate writing placement test score or ENG 19 with a grade of C or higher; and completion of ENG 21 with a grade of C or higher; or concurrent enrollment with ENG 21, or appropriate reading placement test score; or approval from the Language Arts Division.
-Rec Preparation: Typing or computer experience.
+Appropriate writing placement test score or ENG 19 with a grade of C or higher; or approval from the Language Arts Division.
+Rec Preparation: Concurrent enrollment in ENG 22 and ENG 21; experience in using computers for writing.

 ENG 100 Composition I (3)